puristajs/purista/website/doc/handbook/2_building_business-logic/service/the-service-builder.md

 ```

 This will generate all necessary files and structures for you.
-In most cases, you only might want to add/change the service config.
+In most cases, you only might want to add/change the service config or define resources for commands and subscriptions.

 Adding commands and subscriptions can also be done via CLI, and does not require manual changes in the service files.